PEDSnet/PEDSnet-Lessidentify/SYNOPSIS.md

         This is a little bit complicated.
 If the out-of-threshold date is encountered on the **first** attempt to shift a date for that person, the offset is recomputed to place the shifted date between the thresholds.
+To avoid hanging on pathologic dates, it will only retry a limited number of times before giving up with a warning.

         If it is encountered on a **subsequent** attempt to shift a date, behaves like `warn`, since presumably in-threshold shifted dates for that person already exist.

         Defaults to [retry](https://metacpan.org/pod/retry).